makuke1234/atto/README.md

 If you are intereseted in a more feature-rich analogue of this editor, check out my other repository [femto](https://github.com/makuke1234/femto).

+There also exists a separate deprecated [with_profiler](https://github.com/makuke1234/atto/tree/with_profiler) branch if you are interested in a version with debug logging.

 # Obtaining